Kevin C. Welch, MD

 or sinus infections

-An examination of the eyes in patients who have epiphora most often reveals either overflow of tears down the cheek or an excessive build up of tears along the lower lid.
+An examination of the eyes in patients who have epiphora (excessive tearing) most often reveals either overflow of tears down the cheek or an excessive build up of tears along the lower lid.
 In patients who have dacryocystitis, the region between the eye and the nose can be tender, and pressure exerted on this area often reveals the flow of pus or mucus into the eye.

-A number of studies may be performed by your rhinologist to ascertain the nature of the obstruction.
-A thin strip containing fluorescein can be placed at the corner of the eye.
+A number of studies may be performed by your rhinologist to understand the nature of the obstruction.
+A thin strip containing fluorescein (a fluorescent dye) can be placed at the corner of the eye.
 When this orange filter paper mixes with tears, it turns bright green.
 After a few minutes, it should be observable in the nasal cavity with nasal endoscopy or by blowing your nose on to tissue paper.
 If it is not, your doctor may try to gently open the puncta and inject saline or fluorescein-stained saline into the lacrimal system to see if it enters the nasal cavity.
 Lastly, an x-ray, otherwise known as a dacryocystogram, may be performed to determine where the obstruction is located.

 The treatment of epiphora due to nasolacrimal duct obstruction

-is discussed in the surgery section.
+is discussed in the surgery section of the Patient Education Website.

 Epiphora due to nasolacrimal duct obstruction can be a significant problem for patients.
 If you have excessive tearing, a simple procedure known as a DCR